 “A lot of people have a specific birthday in their heads that they believe will be the turning point when they will start experiencing the effects of aging,” explains Bonnie Vaniea, massage therapist at Elements Wilsonville.
 “It varies from person to person, but that date is when they start noticing new aches and pains.”

 Whether your 40th, 50th or 60th birthday is your turning point, incorporating massage into your regular lifestyle can help you age wisely and gracefully.

 One of the most common concerns about aging is keeping skin looking healthy and wrinkle-free, especially in the face and neck areas.
 While massage can’t actually get rid of wrinkles, it can help people feel younger and improve their outlook on themselves by relaxing face muscles and revitalizing the health of the skin.

 Massaging the face relaxes muscles underneath the skin and helps keep the skin more flexible.
-Massage also can positively affect the skin’s hydration levels by transforming dry, rough skin into a smoother and softer texture, and is a great way to moisturize and exfoliate the skin as well.
+Massage also can positively affect the skin’s hydration levels by transforming dry, rough skin into a smoother and softer texture.

 Alleviate Arthritic Pain